This post contains affiliate links.

 In Rome, for example, they used a sea sponge that was attached to a stick and stored in a bucket of salt water or vinegar.

-This was a significant step up from groveling around on the floor looking for some cleanish-looking straw.
+This was a significant step up from groveling around on the floor looking for some cleanish-looking straw or the odd large leaf.

 Unfortunately, the sponge was also passed around and reused several times, so it was not quite as hygienic as you might think.

-This facilitated the evolution from wiping to washing, as only through washing can a body be truly clean.
+This facilitated the evolution from wiping to washing, as eastern cultures came to believe that only through washing can a body be truly clean.

 There is evidence of this from northwest China, where archaeologists discovered seven so-called hygiene sticks made from bamboo.